 The stats are out – Royal Life Saving Australia’s 2019/20 report shows 248 people drowned in Australian waterways.
-That’s an 8% decrease on the previous year.
+That’s an 8% decrease from the previous year.

 Out of these drownings, 12 were of children aged 0-4 years old.
 But, the most concerning statistic is that swimming pools with non-compliant fencing were the leading locations where these drownings took place.
 Of all of these drownings, most occurred at the child’s usual residence and less usual at the homes of extended family, friends or neighbours.